bangtedy/bangtedy/content/authors/admin/_index.md

 The following may be *cumulative*, like monthly electricity consumption; or it may be a statistic that reflects *activities*, such as the daily closing values of stocks on the Indonesia Stock Exchange :).

-I'm Tedy Herlambang, a *Pendalungan*, speak both Javanese and Madurese, and a little Sundanese.
+I'm Tedy Herlambang, a *Pendalungan* who speak both Javanese and Madurese, and a little Sundanese.
 I use R and Python for finance and fun (*activities*).
 I graduated from IPB University and work in academia.

 I have written books *Ekonomi Manajerial dan Strategi Bersaing*; and *Ekonomi Mikro Suatu Pendekatan Praktis* & *Ekonomi Mikro Sebuah Kajian Komprehensif* with Said Kelana, Sugiarto, Brastoro and Rachmat Sudjana (*cumulative*).